Crafting Experiences That Matter

 eHarmony User Journey

 Embarking on a user journey takes investment.
-I illustrated this concept to help stakeholders understand how this could inform us about how users currently interact with our site.
-The stakeholder buy-in allowed us to begin collecting the qualitative and quantitative data to plot the user touch points.
+I illustrated the journey to help stakeholders see how users actually interacted with the site, which earned the buy-in to fund the qualitative and quantitative data work that followed.

 User Flow Workshop

-This is the messy, creative work behind the onboarding user flow workshop.
-We explored flow variations and prioritization for profile, match preferences, and the compatibility questionnaire.
+The messy creative work behind the onboarding flow workshop.
+We explored flow variations and prioritization across profile, match preferences, and the compatibility questionnaire.

 eHarmony High-fidelity User Flow

-This user flow example displays the strategic thinking for onboarding new users through the relationship questionnaire, conversion, and communication between matches.
-Surprisingly, the interstitials did not increase drop-off and helped underscore the importance of long-term relationship success.
+This flow shows the strategic thinking for onboarding new users through the relationship questionnaire, conversion, and communication between matches.
+Counter to expectation, the interstitials did not increase drop-off and they helped underscore the importance of long-term relationship success.

 Information Architecture